sarthak-l/Portfolio-Analysis/README.md

 3. **Growth Analysis**: Comparison of initial and final prices to determine the growth rate.

 ## SQL Queries
-The SQL queries used in this project are included in the `portfolio_analysis.sql` file.
+The SQL queries used in this project are included in the `Portfolio_Analysis_Project.sql` file.

 ## Data Visualization with Tableau